“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Accessories

 This is simple.
-This is the one area men may need more of.
-Most items, such as a belt and hat, can be worn during travels.
-Sunglasses, no matter the season, we suggest packing a pair.
-We traveled off-season but ended up buying some at our destination as it may be cooler, but it was still very sunny.
+This is the one area women may need more of.
+Most items, such as a belt, hat, and coat, can be worn during travels.
+We suggest packing sunglasses, no matter the season.
+We traveled off-season but ended up buying some at our destination.
+Although it may have been cooler, it was still very sunny.

 Toiletries and Hygiene